- Pneumonia is inflammation caused by infection that affects the air sacs in the lungs

 - General flu-like symptoms often occur first.
 They may include fatigue, fever, weakness, headache, nasal discharge, sore throat, earache, and stomach and intestinal distress.

 - Vague pain under and around the breastbone may occur, but the severe chest pain associated with typical bacterial pneumonia is uncommon.

-- Patients may have a severe hacking cough, but it usually does not produce sputum.
+- People may have a severe hacking cough, but it usually does not produce sputum.

 Between 5 and 10 million people get pneumonia in the United States each year.
 More than 1 million people are hospitalized due to the condition.
-As a result, pneumonia is the second most frequent cause of hospitalizations.
+In 2015, pneumonia was the 5th most common cause of hospitalization in the US.

-Although the majority of pneumonia patients respond well to treatment, the infection kills 40,000 to 70,000 people each year.
+Although the majority of people with pneumonia respond well to treatment, the infection kills 40,000 to 70,000 people each year.

 Men with CAP tend to fare worse than women.